| City of Vancouver | 48 | City of Vancouver | Sarah | Kirby-Yung | Management Board | <div class="ExternalClass615A029382FC4416B12E804C6C6F0B07"><p>

 https://nzwc.ca/about/who-we-are/GovernancePictures/JayRao.jpg |

-Telus | 47 | Telus | Catherine | Leighton | Management Board | <div class="ExternalClass4EED3532443F436CB9DB683EDF2380CB"><p>Catherine Leighton is the Senior Environmental Consultant, Sustainability and Environment at TELUS where she leads the circular economy portfolio.
-For over ten years, Catherine has specialized in waste diversion, behavior change, and circular economy.
-As a subject matter expert, she has spoken at conferences like WEAR, published articles in industry magazines like Solid Waste and Recycling Magazine, and sits on strategic leadership committees like the National Zero Waste Council Management Board.</p><p>Before coming to TELUS, she worked at Toronto and Region Conservation Authority and Recycling Council of Ontario.
-Catherine holds a Masters in Environment and Resource Studies from the University of Waterloo as well as being a TRUE Advisor.
-In her spare time, Catherine enjoys photography and landscape painting.</p>
+| Telus | 47 | Telus | Catherine | Leighton | Management Board | <div class="ExternalClass4EED3532443F436CB9DB683EDF2380CB"><p>Catherine Leighton is the Senior Strategy Manager, Environment at TELUS.
+For over fifteen years, Catherine has specialized in sustainability, behavior change, and circular economy.
+She serves on the National Zero Waste Council Management Board and has worked at Toronto and Region Conservation Authority and Circular Innovation Council.
+Catherine holds a Masters in Environment and Resource Studies from the University of Waterloo.

-</div> | https://nzwc.ca/about/who-we-are/GovernancePictures/catherine-leighton.jpg, Catherine Leighton
+<br></p> </div> | https://nzwc.ca/about/who-we-are/GovernancePictures/catherine-leighton.jpg, Catherine Leighton

 https://nzwc.ca/about/who-we-are/GovernancePictures/catherine-leighton.jpg |

-The Salvation Army Thrift Store | 29 | The Salvation Army Thrift Store | Tonny | Colyn | Management Board | <div class="ExternalClass3FC9277E1369424DB26F35C27914A24C"><p><strong>National Director Business Development and Sustainability, The Salvation Army, National Recycling Operations</strong></p><p>Tonny has represented The Salvation Army Thrift Store National Recycling Operation, Canada's largest non-profit contributors in thrifted waste diversion, since 2013.
+| The Salvation Army Thrift Store | 29 | The Salvation Army Thrift Store | Tonny | Colyn | Management Board | <div class="ExternalClass3FC9277E1369424DB26F35C27914A24C"><p><strong>National Director Business Development and Sustainability, The Salvation Army, National Recycling Operations</strong></p><p>Tonny has represented The Salvation Army Thrift Store National Recycling Operation, Canada's largest non-profit contributors in thrifted waste diversion, since 2013.
 She is currently a member of the National Leadership Team holding the position of National Director of Business Development and Sustainability.
 Tonny has been instrumental in establishing The Salvation Army Canada as a national and global leader in not only textile reuse and recycling, but also the reuse and recycling of all other household items through thrift.</p><p>Tonny is well known for her enthusiasm, involvement and leadership in several associations including being the President and co-founder of the National Association for Charitable Textile Recycling (NACTR), Vice-President with Nova Scotia's Association for Textile Recycling (AFTeR), steering committee member with Ontario Textile Diversion Collaborative as well as a board member with National Zero Waste Council.
 She has earned many speaking opportunities and partnerships in the world of thrift and waste diversion.
 As the author of the published paper A Tipping Point: The Canadian Textile Diversion Industry, Tonny is well known across the waste sector as a Canadian pioneer in textile diversion.</p></div> | https://nzwc.ca/about/who-we-are/GovernancePictures/TonnyColyn.jpg, Tonny Colyn

 https://nzwc.ca/about/who-we-are/GovernancePictures/TonnyColyn.jpg |